Advertiser Disclosure

 American Airlines award flight prices.
 Image Credit: American Airlines

-Fortunately, every major airline and alliance can get you from your home airport to Orlando International Airport (MCO), which means you have plenty of options to use your points and miles.
+First things first: getting to Orlando.
+Fortunately, every major airline and their respective alliance can take you from your home airport to Orlando International Airport (MCO), which means you have plenty of options for using your points and miles.

 Or, you could consider transferring your Ulitmate Rewards points to Southwest’s Rapid Rewards program.
-Southwest’s award prices are tied directly to the cash fare for a given flight and are redeemable at approximately 78 points per dollar.
+Award prices are tied directly to the cash fare for a given flight and are redeemable at approximately 78 points per dollar.
 If a flight costs $100, you’ll pay approximately 7,800 points per ticket.
 And since Southwest frequently offers fare sales between Orlando and other major cities, you’ll often pay even less than this.

 Use Points To Cover Your Hotel Stay